kirokikyabaathai-ux/yash/src/components/ui/README.md

-# UI Components - Solar CRM
+# UI Components - YAS Natural

-This directory contains all reusable UI components for the Solar CRM application, with a focus on accessibility, user experience, and consistency.
+This directory contains all reusable UI components for the YAS Natural application, with a focus on accessibility, user experience, and consistency.

 ## Component Categories